fslaborg/Fs-Tensor-Scratch/README.md

 - Use *dotnet tool restore*  for local tool restore.
     - nuget package manager: paket
     - deployment: fake
 - Use *dotnet fake build* to build the project.
-The build artefact will be located in the src/FsTensor/publish directory.
+The build artefacts will be located in the src/FsTensor/publish directory.